-This paper describes the technologies in a new, ultra-lowcost power quality instrument, and explains why the costs are so low.
+This paper describes the technologies in a new, ultra-low-cost power quality instrument, and explains why the costs are so low.

-2. Reduction in development costs
+2. Reduction in Development Costs

-Traditional power quality instruments have been developed, from the start, as special purpose instruments.
-Hardware, firmware, and software have all been developed specifically for that instrument.
+Traditional power quality instruments were developed, from the start, as special purpose instruments.
+Hardware, firmware, and software were all developed specifically for that instrument.